-Component Description (1) Power button When the computer is off, press the button briefly to turn on the computer. • When the computer is on, press the button briefly to initiate Sleep.
+Compor nent Description (1) Speakers Produce sound.
+(2) (I) Power button When the computer is off, press the button briefly to turn on the computer.
+When the computer is on, press the button briefly to initiate Sleep.
 When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only).
 When the computer is in Hibernation, press the button briefly to exit Hibernation.
 IMPORTANT: Pressing and holding down the power button results in the loss of unsaved information.
 If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 4 seconds to turn off the computer.
-To learn more about your power settings, see your power options.
-Right-click the Power meter icon Inter and then select Power Options.
-(2) Speakers Produce sound.
+To learn more about your power settings, use the Power icon.
+Right-click the Power icon and then, depending on your product, select Power and sleep settings or Power Options .
+(3) Fingerprint reader (select products only) Allows a fingerprint logon to Windows, instead of a password logon. ▲ Swipe the upper-left corner of the touchpad.
+IMPORTANT: To prevent fingerprint logon issues, make sure when you register your fingerprint that all sides of your finger are registered by the fingerprint reader.